nginxinc/nginx-one-workshops/labs/lab5/readme.md

     ![one console proxypass nginx.org](media/lab5_none_proxypass-nginx-org.png)

-1. Once the content of the file has been updated and saved, you should receive a pop up as shown below.
+1. Once the content of the file has been updated and saved, you should see a pop up window as shown below.

     ![one console Publish success](media/lab5_none_publish_success.png)